 Below is a summary of material factors that make an investment in our securities speculative or risky.
 Importantly, this summary does not address all of the risks and uncertainties that we face.
-The below summary is qualified in its entirety by those more complete discussions of such risks and uncertainties.
-You should consider carefully the risks and uncertainties described in Part 1, Item 1A, "Risk Factors" in this Annual Report on Form 10-K as part of your evaluation of an investment in our securities.
+The below summary is qualified in its entirety by the more complete discussions of risks and uncertainties that follows.
+You should consider carefully the risks and uncertainties described in Part 1, Item 1A, "Risk Factors" in this Form 10-Q as part of your evaluation of an investment in our securities.